drsaoudimo/neoconvo/README.md

 # NeoConvo: New Conversations
-### A PHP Social networking site that allows users to post, message, and connect with other users.
+### A PHP social networking site that allows users to post, message, and connect with other users.